-- 13. Will these changes affect how long it take for mail and packages to be delivered?
-The impact of these changes on delivery times is part of the MPFR study analysis. - 14.
-If the MPFR determines operations should be consolidated, what impact will that have on the local Post Office or Retail operations?
+13. Will these changes affect how long it take for mail and packages to be delivered?

+The impact of these changes on delivery times is part of the MPFR study analysis.

+14. If operations are consolidated, will it impact local Post Office or retail operations?

+The MPFR will have minimal impact to customer services.
+Business Mail entry, Post Office, station, and branch retail services, and delivery services are expected to remain unchanged in most cases.

-Mail Processing Facility Review - Greenville P&DC
+Stand-Up Talk October 18, 2023 Notice of Intent: Mail Processing Facility Review Tallahassee P&DC

-Today, the Postal Service will begin a Mail Processing Facility Review (MPFR) at the Greenville Processing and Distribution Center (P&DC) The purpose of this study is to see if it makes operational sense to consolidate the remaining outgoing operations into the Charlotte, NC Local Processing Center (LPC) and the Charlotte, NC RPDC
+Today, the Postal Service will begin a Mail Processing Facility Review (MPFR) at the Tallahassee Processing and Distribution Center (P&DC) The purpose of this study is to see if it makes operational sense to consolidate the remaining outgoing operations into the Jacksonville Network Distribution Center (NDC).